dumheter/zig-imgui-template/README.md

 # Zig imgui template
 Zig imgui template that uses opengl3 and glfw, where glfw already has zig bindings provided by [mach-glfw](https://github.com/hexops/mach-glfw).
-Imgui (v 1.89 WIP) is provided using [cimgui](https://github.com/cimgui/cimgui), with some modifications made to the generated code to adapt it.
+Imgui (v 1.89 WIP) is provided using [zimgui](https://github.com/dumheter/zimgui), which has an incomplete set of imgui to zig bindings.
 A better font is included, [cascadia code](https://github.com/microsoft/cascadia-code).
 And finally, a solarized light theme is included.

+See commit 44560d5c5af9f8feb6a4ab6cbce5e5b13592e0a4 for an implementation using cimgui instead of zimgui.

 ## Preview
 ``` zig